Convert Partnership to LLP

 Constitution Type

-The name of the LLP must end with “LLP” or “Limited Liability Partnership” as a suffix
+The LLP’s name should include “LLP” or “Limited Liability Partnership” as a mandatory suffix.

 Process for Partnership to LLP Conversion